 Do know that medications should and can be very well tolerated; that quality of life is entirely possible.
 This means that medications can be taken with enough variability to allow you to socialize, party, eat, love (or pray).
 So taking your medications a few hours later than usual (in the morning) is entirely acceptable.

-Hope that helps, BYResponse from Dr. Fawcett
+Hope that helps, BY

 Thanks for writing.
 I'm glad you were able to get back on your medications.
 As Dr. Young noted, it is possible to take these medications without significant side effects.
 Speak with your healthcare provider about your concerns.
 It could be that issues with mood (such as depression) are contributing to this problem rather than resulting from it.
 I have also found that having a support group, trusted friend, or mental health professional is really important in providing a safe place where you can share what's going on and get feedback (or sometimes just someone to listen) from others who know what you are going through.
 Feeling connected is really important and is related to good health outcomes.

 Finally, be careful about the partying.
 Excessive use of substances is harmful to our immune system and certain drugs interact with antiretrovirals.

 Get Email Notifications When This Forum Updates or Subscribe With RSS